-On June 7, 2002, PGI presented its financial rehabilitation plan to its various creditor banks and financing companies as an initial step towards restructuring its outstanding loans.
+On June 7, 2002, the Company presented its financial rehabilitation plan to its various creditor banks and financing companies as an initial step towards restructuring its outstanding loans.

-On August 27, 2002, two of PGI's creditors filed a petition in court placing PGI under receivership.
-On September 2, 2002, the court issued a Stay Order pursuant to the interim rules of procedures on corporate rehabilitation.
+On August 27, 2002, two of the Company's creditors filed a petition in court placing the Company under receivership and on September 2, 2002, the court issued a Stay Order pursuant to the interim rules of procedures on corporate rehabilitation.
 The court appointed a rehabilitation receiver who shall formulate a financial rehabilitation plan, examine the books of accounts and review all disbursements.

-On July 3, 2003, the rehabilitation receiver submitted a revised rehabilitation plan (Rehabilitation Plan) to the court.
+On July 3, 2003, the rehabilitation receiver submitted a revised rehabilitation plan (the "Rehabilitation Plan") to the court.
 On October 10, 2003, the court approved such Rehabilitation Plan but with modifications.
 The important provisions and modes of settlement of the Rehabilitation Plan are as follows:

-- The Parent Company will infuse up to P2.03 billion in assets as additional equity contributions to the PGI.
+The Parent Company will infuse up to P2.03 billion in assets as additional equity contributions to the Company.
 The asset infusion consists of 110,000 memorial park lots in various locations in Mindanao, as well as a number of residential, commercial and undeveloped properties in the cities of Cagayan de Oro, Davao and Iligan, which are mortgaged to certain creditors.
-The Parent Company will cede, transfer and convey to PGI or direct to the latter's creditors the full ownership of those properties. - Any indebtedness in excess of P1.25 billion shall be liquidated and paid by way of dacion en pago of real estate properties contributed by the Parent Company subject to guidelines as fully discussed in Note 18. - Principal indebtedness to creditors of P1.25 billion will be paid in cash, subject to restructuring terms as fully discussed in Note 18.
+The Parent Company will cede, transfer and convey to the Company or direct to the latter's creditors the full ownership of those properties.

+- Any indebtedness in excess of P1.25 billion shall be liquidated and paid by way of dacion en pago of real estate properties contributed by the Parent Company subject to guidelines as fully discussed in Note 18. - Principal indebtedness to creditors of P1.25 billion will be paid in cash, subject to restructuring terms as fully discussed in Note 18.